groboclown/petronia/docs/coding_standards.md

 No longer works.
 Even an asyncio version (with its version of wait) isn't acceptable.
 Instead, the code should listen for the heartbeat events, and act on those.
 This allows the end-user to easily define the frequency of these updates in one place.

+The only section that is allowed to use a threading model is the `foreman` project, and only that is due to Python asyncio support on Windows when dealing with child processes and I/O communication on those processes and OS signal handling.

 ## Logging